stefanocoretta/alb-ipa/code/procedure.md

 Speakers were recorded in the Phonetics Laboratory at the IPS.

-The raw (original) recordings are saved in `data/recordings/raw/` with the name template `Subject_0_GENDER.wav`, where `0` is the speaker's ID number and `GENDER` is either `Female` or `Male`.
+The raw (original) recordings are saved in `data/recordings/raw/` with the name template `Subject_<00>_<GENDER>.wav`, where `<00>` is the speaker's ID number and `<GENDER>` is either `Female` or `Male`.
 The raw recordings are stereo audio files.
 These have been converted to mono (same file name plus `_mono` suffix).
 The TextGrids in `data/recordings/raw/` were manually created to specify intervals in the audio containing the word list, the sentences, the story (tier 1 `type`, possible labels `words`, `sentences`,  `story`), and intervals the audio within which is to be silenced (tier 2 `silenced`, label `silence`).

 ## Force-alignment

+Force-aligned phonetic segmentation was achieved with the BAS web service [Pipeline without ASR](https://clarin.phonetik.uni-muenchen.de/BASWebServices/interface/Pipeline).

+The service requires two inputs:

+- The audio files to force-align,
+- and the respective transcripts in original spelling (Albanian in this case).

-The Praat script `code/get_prealign_chunks.praat` was run to extract the audio chunks (`words.wav`, `sentences.wav`, `story.wav`) used with webMAUS (force-alignment).
+The Praat script `code/get_prealign_chunks.praat` was run to chunk each speaker's audio file into three separate audio files, containing the word list, the sentences, and the story (the files are named `words.wav`, `sentences.wav`, `story.wav` respectively).
-The alignment `.txt` files (`words.txt`, `sentence.txt`, `story.txt`, used with webMAUS) were manually created to reflect the actual order of the stimuli in the recordings.
+The transcript files (`words.txt`, `sentence.txt`, `story.txt`) were manually created to reflect the actual order of the stimuli in the recordings for each speaker.
-The alignment files of each speaker are saved in `data/recordings/derived/align/s00/`, where `00` is the speaker's ID number.

-Force-alignment was achieved with the BAS web service `Pipeline without ASR` with the following settings:
+The service was run with the following settings:

-- Pipeline name: G2P->MAUS
+- Pipeline name: `G2P->MAUS`.
-- Language: Language independent
+- Language: `Language independent (sampa)`.
-- Output format: Praat
+- Output format: `Praat`.
-- Keep everything: false
+- Keep everything: `false`.
-- Expert options > Imap mapping file (G2P): browse to the custom grapheme to phoneme (G2P) mapping file (`data/varia/sqi-AL_map.txt`)
+- Expert options > `Imap mapping file (G2P)`.

+The custom grapheme to phoneme (G2P) `imap` mapping file can be found in `data/varia/sqi-AL_map.txt`.

-The output TextGrids with the force-aligned annotation are saved in each speaker's folder in`data/recordings/derived/align/`.
+The service outputs Praat `.TextGrid` files containing the force-aligned segmentation of the three audio files of each speaker, which were saved in `data/recordings/derived/align/s<00>/`, where `<00>` is the speaker's ID number.

 The `sentence.TextGrid` files needed to be manually changed by adding an extra tier which includes a sentence-level segmentation (MAUS output currently does not include a sentence-level segmentation tier).
 The extra tier, called `sent`, was added as tier 1.
 The intervals in `sent` contain the following labels according to the type of the sentence: `broad-focus`, `polar-q`, `narrow-focus-q`, `narrow-focus`.

-The Praat script `code/get_postalign_chunks.praat` was then run to extract individual audio and TextGrid chunks which were later converted into the EMU database (see below).
+The Praat script `code/get_postalign_chunks.praat` was then run to extract individual audio and TextGrid chunks which were later imported into the EMU database (see below).
-The output of this script gets saved in `data/recordings/derived/post-align/`.
+The output of this script is saved in `data/recordings/derived/post-align/`.
-This folder is ignored by git.
+This folder is ignored by the versioning systems, to avoid data duplication (these files live in `data/alb-ipa_emuDB`).

 ## EMU database creation

-The post-alignment chunks in `data/recordings/derived/post-align/` were then converted into the EMU database `data/alb-ipa_emuDB/`:
+The post-alignment chunks in `data/recordings/derived/post-align/` were then imported into an [EMU-SDMS](http://ips-lmu.github.io/EMU.html) database in `data/alb-ipa_emuDB/`:

 ```r
 library(emuR)